 Steigerwald Lake Refuge supports breeding neotropical birds, and migrating and wintering ducks, geese, and other birds.
 Visitors may enjoy viewing refuge wildlife and scenes of the Columbia River by accessing the Columbia River Dike Trail at nearby Captain William Clark Park, just west of the refuge on Port of Camas-Washougal property.
 The location of Steigerwald Lake Refuge near the mouth of the Columbia River Gorge occasionally offers unique wildlife observation opportunities.
 The Columbia River Gorge represents a low elevation cut through the Cascade Mountains.
 Birds typically found on the east side of Washington State periodically use the Gorge as a migration corridor.
 As these birds emerge from the Gorge, they can be found at Steigerwald Lake Refuge.
 Strays for the eastside of the State include kingbirds, phoebes, Lewis's woodpeckers, burrowing owls, and nighthawks.

 Guided Bat Hikes

-One more opportunity this fall to visit after hours and learn more about the bats of the Refuge.
+One more opportunity during the spring and fall is to visit after hours and learn more about the bats of the Refuge.
 For more information please visit, Bat Hike.